ATS-UAE/car-rental-management-docsify/docs/users.md

 To create a user, go to users page in the sidebar then click the "NEW USER" button on the top right.

-If the role of the user is *guest* then you can specify a vehicle category.
-This will limit the user in which vehicle category it can make a booking.

 <img src="/media/users/create.gif"
      alt="User creation"
      style="margin-left: auto; margin-right: auto; height: 400px" />

+### User Categories

+If the role of the user is *guest* then you can optionally specify a vehicle category.
+This will limit the user in which vehicle category it can make a booking.
+See [Vehicle Categories](/users.md#Vehicle-Categories)

 ### Invites